 Grade 2& 3*.
 Grade 3 on a quiet little roads both sealed and gravel following the rivers for more than half of the ride.

-(Note that trail grades are set by NZ Cycle Trails and are not the same as mountian bike trail grades)
+(Note that trail grades are set by NZ Cycle Trails and are not the same as mountain bike trail grades)

 Day 4 – Tapawera to Richmond or Nelson.
+The last day with the longest gentle downhill segment of the trail.
+A lovely way to finish your tour.
 Cycle from your accommodation along the cycle trail and through Spooners tunnel (1.4km in length)and enjoy approximately 7kms of gently going downhill from the tunnel exit, before the route flattens out along the valley floor and the Waimea Plain.
 Stop off along the way at the historical villages of Wakefield and Brightwater.
 At Richmond you can choose to finish your ride there or you can follow the railway reserve route for part of the return leg to Nelson.
 You may also want to cycle as far as the airport where you can finish your ride close to the terminal.

 We would suggest you finish with a night in Nelson, so you can relax and enjoy everything this small city has to offer.
 We can recommend some excellent places to indulge in a superb dinner that will showcase the local produce you have seen along the way.

 Grades 1 & 2* Tapawera to Nelson